-The student filing the complaint may appeal the decision of the Appeals Panel to the Board of Trustees by delivering a written statement of appeal to the Chair of the Board of Trustees within five (5) College Business days of receipt.
+The student filing the complaint may appeal the decision of system.
+More information about D2L can be found at the Appeals Panel to the Board of Trustees by delivering a written statement of appeal to the Chair of the Board of Trustees within five (5) College Business days of receipt.
 The Board of Trustees is not obligated to act upon a decision of the Appeals Panel.
 If the Board of Trustees does not act on the decision at the next regular meeting, the President shall advise the student of the Board's action.
 If the statement of appeal is delivered within 72 hours of the next regular meeting), the decision of the Appeals Panel shall be considered final.

-Optional Contacts for Discrimination Complaints
+Optional Contacts for Discrimination Complaints BP 8316; AP 831